mariam2001/Anomaly-Detector/README.md

   * `anomaly_magnitude`: Magnitude of the anomaly deviations.
   * `warmup_period`: Number of initial data points used for model training.
   * `model`: The anomaly detection model (currently uses LOF, can be replaced with IsolationForest)

+I welcome contributions from the community to further refine and improve this code.